Cavaliers–Warriors rivalry: Recent years

-The teams have played twelve games since James' departure, with the Warriors holding a 9–4 record.
+The teams have played fifteen games since James' departure, with the Warriors holding a 10–5 record.

 Both teams qualified for the 2023 NBA playoffs.
 This marked the first time since 2018 that both teams clinched playoff seeds and the first since 1998 that the Cavaliers made the playoffs without James.
-That postseason, the Warriors eliminated the Sacramento Kings in seven games and would advance to the 2nd round.
+That postseason, the Warriors, with the help from Curry's record-setting 50-point performance in Game 7, eliminated the Sacramento Kings in seven games and would advance to the 2nd round.
 On the other hand, the Cavaliers were eliminated by the New York Knicks in five games.
 The Warriors would again face James who was now on the Lakers.
 In the end, James ended their quest for back to back titles in six games.

 Early in the 2024–25 season, The Cavaliers (9–0) and Warriors (7–1) met for a marquee matchup in Cleveland.
 The Cavaliers hurried out to franchise record halftime lead of 83–42, also the eighth largest in the NBA's shot clock era, and tied its mark for points in a half.
 They went on to win 136–117 also becoming the first team in NBA history to win their first 10 games, while also scoring at least 110 points in each of them.
 The Cavaliers would go on to win their next 5 games starting 15-0, second only to the 2016 Warriors who started 24–0.
 Also of note is that the Cavaliers head coach Kenny Atkinson, who was an assistant coach for the Warriors the previous year (and won a title with them in 2022), became the first coach to go undefeated in his first 15 games with a new team.

+LeBron James and Kevin Durant would face again in the 2026 playoffs, this time with Durant on the Houston Rockets.